sonyarianto/docker-compose-mysql-with-adminer/README.md

 docker-compose up -d
 ```

-It will spin the MySQL latest version, expose port to host at 3306 and ready connection via Adminer.
+It will spin the MySQL latest version, expose port to host at 3306 and ready connection via Adminer or `mysql` CLI command.

 ## Usage (stop server)